bluespeedmouse/skybotv2/README.md

 ping - Pongs back to you.
 ?sbhelp - Links to the repo.
 ?ver - Displays current version.
 May not always be accurate.
+?datetime - Will eventually display the date and time at the time of execution.